How to prevent or treat egg binding

 How long does it take a duck to stop being broody?

-At the end of this process, we’ll put our formerly sick ducks back outside with their flock.
-They’ll make agitated sounds and be grumpy for the first day, but will stop being broody within about 48 hours
+At the end of this process, we’ll put the broody duck back outside with their flock.
+They’ll make agitated sounds and be grumpy for the first day or so, but will usually stop being broody within about 48 hours.

-Within the next month, they’ll also have a molt.
+Within the next month, they’ll also have a molt, aka lose and replace their feathers.

 At peak broodiness and after she no longer had access to her nest, Jackson the broody duck was extra affectionate with us and her best friend, Marigold.
 It takes a bit of time for this hormonal response to recalibrate.
 Here you can see her resting her bill on Marigold's back.